-Know the building regulations your loft conversion must meet
+What are the building regulations a loft conversion must meet?

 As a loft conversion is a ‘material change of use’, building regulations must be met and you should consider them highly when constructing your loft conversion plans.
 These cover matters of safety, including the strength of the floor, minimum headroom above the staircase, fire escapes, thermal efficiency, electrics, plumbing and glazing.
 The preparation for building regulations can be completed by either the designer or loft conversion company you are working with.